 Gift cards are more personal and interesting than cash.
 It's important to remember that a gift card forces them to spend the money at that location rather than just putting it toward bills or necessities.
 Gift cards are great for young kids that can't go shopping on their own (forces their parents to take them shopping or let them pick out something online).
 This is also a good idea if you know a place they would be excited to use it.
 For example maybe you gift your parents a gift card to an expensive restaurant you know they'd enjoy on date night.
 Gift cards are a good idea if you want to gift them the experience of shopping or an actual experience.
 But if you don't know much about their likes, than cash may be a better option.
 You don't want them to feel like they have to go shopping somewhere that they don't want to.

 Cash is a less controlling and less stressful gift.
-If someone is struggling financially, a gift card to really expensive place will not be happily received.
+If someone is struggling financially, a gift card to a really expensive place will not be happily received.
 Don't make them get themselves some Starbucks or Sephora when they are stressing about their next credit card payment.
 They have big needs that out way any desires they may have had before.
 If you don't want to tie someone down to shopping a specific place, then cash is the way to go.

 4. ADD CONSUMABLES FOR A YUMMY FINAL TOUCH